What is the First Focal Plane

 Without getting overly technical, there are a lot of complex mechanisms inside your variable power scope.
 There are two different places that the reticle can be installed inside the scope, and those are on the focal planes.
-The first focal plane is near the lens that you look through, and the second is near the objective lens at the far end of the scope.
+The first focal plane is near the objective lens, and the second is near the eyepiece lens (where you look through the scope).

 Setting the reticle in the second focal plane is generally a less expensive process, and you will often find this on budget optics.
 The second focal plane reticles are usually more fragile and can be damaged by drops or heavy recoil.
 There are high end scopes that have second focal plane scopes that can be quite durable, but they are currently not the norm and the added build quality will be passed on to the consumer in the form of higher sticker prices.